-Locked out of the quality (or basic) rental market people have to adapt to new ways, new places, new styles of living.
+Locked out of the quality (and even the basic) rental market people have to adapt to new ways, new places, new styles of living.
 And there are some ‘creative’ dwelling alternatives out there.
 These new initiatives and enterprises creatively address, at least part of the problem – which is better than not at all.

 So, if affordability, and a shortage of quality housing is set to continue, what kind of homes will ‘we’ be living in the next 20 years?

 The Guardian provides insights into new ways of living, homes and housing.
 Some have been specifically designed, some are ad hoc, others have passed from being a temporary fix into something more permanent.

 Flat-sitting is one solution.
 Rather than pay rent, why not live rent-free in someone else’s house?
 It is viable, comfortable accommodation which can be pre-booked in regular stints.
 The only tasks involved are: to water the plants, feed the pets and keep the burglars at bay.

 Another alternative might be to move in with older homeowners (who have a spare room) offering some care and assistance in return for reduced rent.
 A win, win, situation for all.